zzzprojects/docs/eval-expression.net/pages/getting-started/overview.md

 - LINQ Methods
 - Method Overloads

 The library also has multiple built-in logic.
-For example, the library automatically calls the `ToList` method when the return type is an `IEnumerable,` but the return expected is a list.
+For example, the library automatically calls the `ToList` method when the return type is an `IEnumerable`, but the return expected is a list.

-Also, some new useful keywords, such as `break all` has been added.
+Also, some new useful keywords, such as `break all` have been added.
 All loops will be `break` instead of only the current loop.

 ## Is C# Eval Expression free?